 Things are entirely spun on their head in the scene where Duplass passes out drunk and Brice answers a phone call from Duplass’s wife where [PLOT SPOILERS] we learn that almost everything that Duplass has said – about having a tumour, a son, that she is his wife, that where they are is his house – is untrue, followed by her urgings “whatever you’re doing, run, get out of there.”
 Exactly what happens next and how Brice gets away is not clear.
 The film abruptly segues to several weeks later back at Brice’s place as he starts receiving gifts from a very stalkerish Duplass before a rather chill ending.

 Mark Duplass and Patrick Brice returned with a sequel Creep 2 (2017) about Josef preying on a different videographer.
-A third film has been promised,
+Creep 3 (2022) was a third film, featuring Duplass but from a different director.
+Creep is not related and should not be confused with the earlier standout horror film Creep (2004) set in the London Underground.